angular-schule/website-articles/blog/2025-05-resource-api/README.md

 ## Status of the Resource

 Using the `status` signal, we can evaluate the state of the Resource, e.g., to show a loading indicator.
-All `status` values are fields from the [enum `ResourceStatus`](https://next.angular.dev/api/core/ResourceStatus):
+All `status` values are fields from the [`ResourceStatus` enum](https://angular.dev/api/core/ResourceStatus):

 | Status from `ResourceStatus` | Description                                                             |
 | ---------------------------- | ----------------------------------------------------------------------- |